-We know how important it is in protecting your personal information.
-This document outlines our privacy policy commitment along with the personal information you disclose to us and what we do with that information.
+We understand how important it is to protect your personal information.
+This Privacy Policy outlines our commitment to protecting your personal information and explains how we collect, use and manage your personal information.

 Your Personal information

-The kinds of personal information we may collect about you include your name, date of birth, number of dependents, residential address, account details, employment details, proof of your earnings ad expenses, secured and unsecured debts, secured and unsecured assets, debts relating to the Australia Taxation Office, Centrelink and Child Support Agency.
+The kinds of personal information we may collect about you include your name, date of birth, number of dependants, residential address, contact details, account details, employment details, proof of your income and expenses, secured and unsecured debts, secured and unsecured assets, and information relating to debts owed to government agencies, including the Australian Taxation Office (ATO), Centrelink and Child Support.

 Why do we collect your personal information?